 - Country Club Membership Dues.
-The amount is based on the monthly membership dues.
 Club memberships are approved for business purposes only.
-During 2012, we paid club membership dues for Messrs.
-Brown and Miller.
-The amounts incurred were \$30,970 for Mr. Brown and \$8,456 for Mr. Miller. - Aircraft Usage.
-Mr. Lesar and his spouse and children use our aircraft for all travel for security reasons as directed by the Board.
-The incremental cost to us for this personal use of our aircraft in 2012 was \$343,534.
-Other than Mr. Lesar, no NEO used our aircraft for personal use in 2012.
-For total compensation purposes in 2012, we valued the incremental cost of the personal use of aircraft using a method that takes into account: landing, parking, hanger, flight planning services, and dead-head costs; crew travel expenses; supplies and catering; aircraft fuel and oil expenses per hour of flight; any customs, foreign permit and similar fees; and passenger ground transportation.
-Spouses of NEOs are allowed to travel on select business trips when there is a valid business reason.
-We impute income to the NEO for the value of the spousal trip and make a payment to offset the tax impact of the imputed income.
-For 2012, Mr. Lesar had imputed income from spousal travel for business purposes and an associated tax payment as follows: \$34,107 imputed income and \$19,563 tax payment. - Home Security.
-We provide security for residences based on a risk assessment which considers the NEO's position.
-In 2012, home security was provided for the residences of Messrs.
-Lesar, McCollum, Miller and Probert as follows: \$32,761 for Mr. Lesar; \$5,955 for Mr. McCollum; \$35,216 for Mr. Miller; and \$987 for Mr. Probert. - Car/Driver.
-A car and driver have been assigned to Mr. Lesar while in the United States so that he can work while in transit to allow him to meet customer and our needs.
-The amount has been determined by his average commute time multiplied by his driver's hourly rate.
-The cost to us was \$14,954 in 2012.
-In addition, Mr. Lesar is provided with a car and driver in Dubai.
-The cost to us was \$1,741 in 2012. - Other Compensation for Mr. Lesar.
-In 2012, Mr. Lesar received \$20,222 in imputed income for relocation, \$11,516 for tax equalization, and \$3,234 in imputed income for excess benefits.
+During 2014, we paid club membership dues for Mr. Brown.
+The amount incurred was \$28,801. - Aircraft Usage.
+Mr. Lesar, his spouse, and children use our aircraft for all travel for security reasons as directed by the Board.
+The only personal use of company aircraft in 2014 for other NEOs was for spousal and dependent travel on select business trips.
+For 2014, the incremental cost to us for this personal use of our aircraft was as follows: \$389,790 for Mr. Lesar; \$14,716 for Mr. McCollum; and \$18,480 for Mr. Miller.
+For total compensation purposes in 2014, we valued the incremental cost of the personal use of aircraft using a method that takes into account: landing, parking, hanger, flight planning services, and dead-head costs; crew travel expenses; supplies and catering; aircraft fuel and oil expenses per hour of flight; any customs, foreign permit, and similar fees; and passenger ground transportation.
+For tax purposes, we impute income to the NEO for the value of the spousal and dependent travel on select business trips and reimburse the NEO for the tax impact of the imputed income.
+For 2014, tax reimbursements for imputed income associated with this spousal and dependent travel were as follows: \$93,868, for Mr. Lesar; \$12,437 for Mr. McCollum; \$20,640 for Mr. Brown; \$9,859 for Mr. Miller; and \$4,496 for Mr. Rainey. - Home Security.
+We provide security for residences based on risk assessments which consider the NEO's position.
+In 2014, home security costs were as follows: \$108,717 for Mr. Lesar; \$1,036 for Mr. McCollum; and \$1,024 for Mr. Miller. - Car/Driver.
+A car and driver have been assigned to Mr. Lesar so that he can work while in transit to allow him to meet customer and our needs.
+In 2014, the cost to us was \$17,914. - Other Compensation for Mr. Lesar.
+In 2014, Mr. Lesar received \$1,878 in imputed income for tax equalization. - Other Compensation for Mr. Rainey.
+In 2014, Mr. Rainey received \$45,900 for cost of living adjustment; \$78,800 mobility premium; \$2,122,977 for tax equalization; \$500 for tax preparation fees; \$122,461 for imputed housing allowance; and \$13,069 for auto imputed allowance.
+All compensation amounts are associated with his expatriate assignment and other expatriates on comparable assignments receive similar types of adjustments.

-GRANTS OF PLAN-BASED AWARDS IN FISCAL 2012
+GRANTS OF PLAN-BASED AWARDS IN FISCAL 2014

-The following table represents amounts associated with the 2012 cycle Performance Unit Program, the 2012 Annual Performance Pay Plan, and restricted stock and stock option awards granted in 2012 to our NEOs.
+The following table represents amounts associated with the 2014 cycle Performance Unit Program, the 2014 Annual Performance Pay Plan, and restricted stock and stock option awards granted in 2014 to our NEOs.